arjunr2/wali-eurosys25-data/README.md

 	- macrobenchmarks   // Overhead split on macrobenchmarks

-benchmarks.tar.gz       // Benchmarks compiled to generate data virt.tar.gz             // Iwasm, WAMR AoT Compiler, and QEMU binaries used for runs ... plot/                   // All the plotting scripts for figures, based on data figures/                // All the figures generated from 'plot' scripts
+benchmarks.tar.gz       // Benchmarks compiled to generate data ...
+plot/                   // All the plotting scripts for figures, based on data figures/                // All the figures generated from 'plot' scripts